VPAC/superlinux/supercomputingwithlinux.md

 exit 0
 ```

+Note that in the loop the single brackets can be used to test expressions i.e., `if [[ expression1 || expression2 ]]; then codeblock; fi`, a double-bracket conditional allows for compound commands and regular expression matching, e.g.,  `if [[ string =~ regex ]]; then codeblock; fi`

-Test this file with `hidden.txt` in the chapter resources directory as the input text and `found.csv` as the output text.
+Test this script with `hidden.txt` in the chapter resources directory as the input text and `found.csv` as the output text.
 The `hidden.txt` file is mostly nonsense text with the occasional email address included.
 The output will include a final comma on the last line but this is potentially useful if one wants to run the script with several input files and append to the same output file (simply change the single redirection in the grep statement to an double appended redirection.

 The output will show a weakness of the script.
 It will gather any string with the '@' symbol in it, regardless of whether it's a well-formed email address or not.
 So it's not *quite* suitable for screen-scraping usenet for email address to turn into a spammers list; but it's getting close.